buttheadbob/SenX-KOTH-Plugin/README.md

 `!KoTH Year` To display the standings for the current year.

 ### [ADMIN COMMANDS]
 `!KoTH ForceUpdate` Forces the scores to update, if you dont want to wait the 5 minutes...

+For more information or help, join my discord server --> https://discord.gg/rSuxGrHrrt